chandron/IMBB-rnaseq-workshop-1day/github-basics.md

 2. Look for the **download icon** (⬇) in the top-right corner of the file preview and click it
 3. The file will be saved to your Downloads folder

+Then open it normally — `.html` files open in your browser, `.docx` files open in Word.

 ### Download everything at once

-To get all course materials in one go:
+To get all materials from a repository in one go:

 1. Go to the main repository page
 2. Click the green **Code** button (top-right of the file list)